GroundlinePH/website-official/README.md

 module.exports = {
   pathPrefix: '/', // Prefix for all links.
 If you deploy your site to example.com/portfolio your pathPrefix should be "/portfolio"

-  siteTitle: 'Cara - Gatsby Starter Portfolio', // Navigation and Site Title
+  siteTitle: 'Groundline', // Navigation and Site Title
-  siteTitleAlt: 'Cara', // Alternative Site title for SEO
+  siteTitleAlt: 'Groundline Software Solutions', // Alternative Site title for SEO
-  siteTitleShort: 'Cara', // short_name for manifest
+  siteTitleShort: 'Groundline', // short_name for manifest
-  siteHeadline: 'Creating marvelous art & blazginly fast websites', // Headline for schema.org JSONLD
+  siteHeadline: 'We thrive when coming up with innovative ideas.', // Headline for schema.org JSONLD
-  siteUrl: 'https://cara.lekoarts.de', // Domain of your site.
+  siteUrl: 'https://groundline.ph', // Domain of your site.
 No trailing slash!
   siteLanguage: 'en', // Language Tag on <html> element
   siteLogo: '/logo.png', // Used for SEO and manifest
-  siteDescription: 'Playful & Colorful One-Page website with Parallax effect',
+  siteDescription: 'An innovative digital team focused on custom-tailored web and mobile solutions.',
-  author: 'LekoArts', // Author for schema.org JSONLD
+  author: 'Groundline.ph', // Author for schema.org JSONLD

   // siteFBAppID: '123456789', // Facebook App ID - Optional
-  userTwitter: '@cara', // Twitter Username
+  userTwitter: '@aizer', // Twitter Username
-  ogSiteName: 'cara', // Facebook Site Name
+  ogSiteName: 'groundline', // Facebook Site Name
   ogLanguage: 'en_US', // Facebook Language
+  googleAnalyticsID: 'UA-47519312-5UA-68933231-1',

   // Manifest and Progress color
   themeColor: tailwind.colors.orange,